 Red Deer College Application Drive - October 11, 2018

-Grade 12 students wishing to APPLY to Red Deer College, a RDC recruitment representative will be at the school to assist students with the process.
+Grade 12 students wishing to APPLY to Red Deer College recruitment representative will be at the school to assist students with the process.
 If you are hoping to complete your application process early on, sign up is required for this session at the LRC Career Counsellor binder.
 Students will require a credit card to process their application fee and will also need to create an Apply Alberta profile prior to the application drive.

 Red Deer College Open House - November 3, 2018